-- Preheat the oven to 350 °C. Grease and flour a 10-cup capacity metal bundt pan.
+- Preheat the oven to 350 °F. Grease and flour a 10-cup capacity metal bundt pan.

 - Make the cake.
 Combine the flour, baking powder, salt, and cinnamon in a large bowl and set aside.

-- Beat the egg whites using an electric mixer in a clean, dry bowl.
+- Beat the egg whites in a clean, dry bowl using an electric mixer or an immersion blender.
 Start on medium speed, beating until soft peaks form.
 Turn the speed up to high and continue to whip until egg whites are stiff but not yet dry.
 Spoon the egg whites into a separate bowl.

-- Add the egg yolks and sugar to the mixing bowl and whisk until the yolks are pale yellow and doubled in size, approximately 5 minutes.
+- Add the egg yolks and sugar to the mixing bowl and whisk (by hand or using the stand mixer or immersion blender) until the yolks are pale yellow and doubled in size, approximately 5 minutes.
 Stir in the milk and vanilla.
 Add in the flour mixture, half a cup at a time, stirring with a wooden spoon after each addition.
 The batter will be very thick.

 - Gently fold the egg whites into the batter until no streaks of white remain.
 Carefully pour the batter into the prepared bundt pan.